os-fpga/Raptor/README.md

    chatgpt <command> "<message>" ?-c <path>?: Send message to ChatGPT
                     <command> : Support two commands: send and reset
                          send : Send message
+                        reset : Reset history
+                    -c <path> : Specify ini file path with API key.
+The key needs to be set only once for a session [OpenAI]
+                                API_KEY: <api key>
-                        reset : Reset context for ChatGPT wave_*                     : All wave commands will launch a GTKWave process if one hasn't been launched already.
+   wave_*                     : All wave commands will launch a GTKWave process if one hasn't been launched already.
 Subsequent commands will be sent to the launched process. wave_cmd ...               : Sends given tcl commands to GTKWave process.
 See GTKWave docs for gtkwave:: commands. wave_open <filename>       : Load given file in current GTKWave process.